-You may view the list of items you have borrowed and renew your items online through B-VR-PAC (click here for directions).
+You may view the list of items you have borrowed and renew your items online through B-VR-PAC, the library online catalog (click here for directions).
 Phone renewals can also be made by calling the Customer Service desk at 724-480-3442.
 Voice mails and email messages cannot be accepted for this purpose.

 Fines and fees

-The Community College of Beaver County Library is committed to sharing resources among libraries.
-The interlibrary loan service provides access to resources that are not available in the library’s collections, as well as making CCBC’s resources available to patrons of other libraries.
+The Community College of Beaver County Library is committed to resource sharing.
+The interlibrary loan service provides access to resources that are not available at our facility, and makes CCBC’s resources available to patrons of other libraries.
 Every reasonable effort will be made to locate material through regional, national, and international sources.
 The library abides by the National Interlibrary Loan Code of the American Library Association.

 CCBC students, staff, faculty, and administrators as well as public patrons may utilize the service.
 Borrowing restrictions set by lending libraries must be honored, and no more than four requests may be submitted at a time.
 Some resources may not be available for loan; for example: entire volumes of periodicals; reference books; special collection or archive materials; and some forms of audiovisual materials.